Boys' Brigade: Officers (adult leaders)

-Leaders in training are Warrant Officers, attaining the rank of Lieutenant only when having completed additional formal training in youth leadership.
+Leaders in training are Warrant Officers, attaining the rank of Lieutenant after completing additional formal training in youth leadership.
 To avoid unnecessary leader hierarchy, all qualified officers are Lieutenants.
-The post of Captain of a company is a brevet rank with those in the position reverting to Lieutenant when they cease to be in the position; similarly, other positions such as the company Adjutant (second to the captain) are considered appointments rather than substantive ranks.
+The post of Captain of a company is a brevet rank.
+Those in the position revert to Lieutenant when they cease to be in the position.
+Similarly, other positions such as the company Adjutant (second to the captain), are considered appointments rather than substantive ranks.

-Boys bearing the rank of Staff-Sergeant are non-commissioned officers but act within the company as Officers.
+Boys bearing the rank of Staff-Sergeant are non-commissioned officers, but act within the company as Officers.

 Boys as non-commissioned officers

 An older boy can gain promotion from Private to become a Non-Commissioned Officer (NCO).
 There are four NCO ranks available, each being awarded when a boy is of a certain minimum age and reaches a high enough standard of leadership: